crawford-lab/crawford-lab.github.io/covid19_ct/index.markdown

 layout: default
 ---

 We are producing a series of reports on projections of the COVID-19 pandemic for policymakers in Connecticut.
-We will post reports every 4-6 weeks.
+We will post a new report every 4-6 weeks.

 ## Report 1: COVID-19 projections for reopening Connecticut